man with lyme disease and arthritis rubbing his knee

 Like

-Visited 481 Times, 1 Visit today
+Visited 580 Times, 1 Visit today

 Findings from this latest study are a “testament to how unique this bacterium is — and how we need to keep working to understand more about what is going on behind the scenes in order to develop future diagnostics and treatments,” states Mari Davis, lead author on the paper.

 Peptidoglycan is an essential component of bacterial cell walls.
-Jutras reported that it could remain present in Lyme disease patients weeks to months after the initial infection, contributing to inflammation and Lyme arthritis.
+It remained detectable in some patients with Lyme arthritis weeks to months after the initial infection and may have continued to stimulate inflammation.

 “NapA is another piece to an ever-evolving puzzle; it seems to play a basic role in everyday bacterial life by helping the overall protective properties of peptidoglycan,” explains Jutras, “but it moonlights as a devious protein capable of tricking our immune system.”

-According to Jutras, NapA may play different roles during early and later stages of infection.
+NapA may play different roles during infection

 “Early in infection, when bacteria are dying and releasing NapA and peptidoglycan, it acts as a decoy to attract immune cells, which allows the viable bacteria to escape and cause disease,” Jutras explains.